tekknolagi/tekknolagi.github.com/bread.md

 ```

 Make biga overnight.
 Combine with dough in the morning.
 Stretch and fold once
 or twice.
 Don't shape.
-Gently transfer to counter or floured pan to prove.  a
+Gently transfer to counter or floured pan to prove a
 little bit.
 Bake 25 minutes at 425F.

 See the [King Arthur](https://www.kingarthurbaking.com/recipes/rustic-italian-ciabatta-recipe)